-- 3.01 All insulating gloves are gauntlet type with sizes 9 1/2, 10, 11, and 12 that are available in types B, C, D, and E. A smaller glove, size 8, is now available in types D and E. The size is equal to the approximate number of inches around the glove measured as shown in Fig. 1.
-The length of each glove, measured from the tip of the second finger to the outer edge of the gauntlet, is approximately 14 inches (Fig. 1). - 3.02 B and C insulating gloves have been superseded by the E insulating gloves.
+- 3.01 All insulating gloves are the straight cufft type.
+Sizes 9-1/2, 10, 11, and 12 are to use in types B, C, D, E, and F. A smaller glove, size 8, is now available in types D, E, and F. The size is equal to the approximate number of inches around the glove measured as shown in Fig. 1.
+The length of each glove, measured from the tip of the second finger to the outer edge of the gauntlet, is approximately 14 inches (Fig. 1). - 3.02 The B and C insulating gloves have been superseded by the E insulating gloves.

 Protector gloves are required to be worn over these gloves for mechanical protection.
-The C insulating gloves, while not as thick as the B insulating gloves, still are consistent with the desired dielectric strength and permit maximum flexibility. - 3.03 Dinsulating gloves are of sufficient thickness to eliminate the need for protector gloves.
-They are primarily intended for central office use.
-These gloves are made of two plies of rubber, the outer ply black and inner ply red, to aid in determining the physical condition of the gloves. - 3.04 E insulating gloves are made of two plies of rubber: The outer ply black and the inner ply red, to aid in determining the physical condition of the glove.
+The C insulating gloves, while not as thick as the B insulating gloves, still are consistent with the desired dielectric strength and permit maximum flexibility.

+- 3.03 ♦The D insulating gloves have been superseded by the F insulating gloves.
+The D insulating gloves are of sufficient thickness to eliminate the need for protector gloves ♦when used in central offices.
+They are intended for central office use ♦only and should not be used in the outside plant. - 3.04 The E insulating gloves are made of two plies of rubber, the outer ply black and the inner ply red, to aid in determining the physical condition of the glove.
 Leather protector gloves must always be worn over these gloves when in use.
 They are intended for use by outside plant forces.
+The E insulating gloves are marked as shown in Table B. - 3.05 ♦The F insulating gloves are made of two plies of rubber, the inner ply red and the outer ply black, as an aid in visual inspection.
+They are of such thickness as not to require protector gloves when used in central offices.
+However, when used in the outside plant, the proper size D leather protector gloves must be used.
+The F insulating gloves are marked as shown in Table C.◆